Promoter Oscar De La Hoya has sensationally been called out to fight a former employee world title-holder who is seventeen years his junior.

-Now, the WBC previously stated that they would be willing to sanction Mike Tyson at the age of 53 (recently turned 54).
-This means De La Hoya may be considered for similar.
+The WBC previously stated they would be willing to sanction Mike Tyson at 53 (he recently turned 54).
+This means De La Hoya may be considered similar.

 Although the Golden Boy Chairman does fancy his chances judging by a recent social media post.

 “I can do some damage in the 154-pound weight class,” said the boxing legend.